 Orthopedic Implants and Devices

 Mykito Chitosan is the purest Non-Animal chitosan in the world.
-This chitosan does not have the betaglucins, heavy metals and other contaminants that are commonly found in chitosan.
-The Mykito technology is robust, repeatable and produces consistent results.
+This chitosan is free from beta-glucans, heavy metals, and other contaminants commonly present in conventional chitosan.
+The Mykito technology is robust, highly repeatable, and consistently delivers consistent results.

 Implant and coating

-Chitosan-based materials are both biologically inert, but can also be moulded into different structures.
-For example, it may be used to create porous structures that facilitate cell growth in and over the implant osteo-conduction [Di Martino].
+Chitosan-based materials are biologically inert and can be shaped into various structures.
+For instance, they can be fabricated into porous forms that support cell growth and enhance osteoconduction around implants.n [Di Martino].

 Drug Delivery